 - A. The student must meet all requirements of the home education program described in Section 10.100. - B. The parents/guardians of the home education student must certify to the Principal that the student meets the minimum Grade Point Average (GPA) as prescribed in Article 9.2.2.1.1 FHSAA bylaws and has passed each class for which enrolled for each grading period to coincide with the school's grading periods. - C. The home education student must meet the same standards of acceptance, behavior, and performance required of other students participating in the extracurricular activity. - D. The home education student must register with the school with their intent to participate as a representative of the school prior to the beginning date of the season for the activity in which participation is requested. - E. The home education student must certify, by a physical examination by a licensed physician on the "Santa Rosa County School's Athletic Participation Screening Form," their fitness to participate in the extracurricular activity.
-Proof of medical insurance must also be certified on this form by the parent. - F. A home education student will not be eligible to participate in inter-scholastic activities at a district school if the student is under discipline sanctions from any other public, private, or parochial school, in or out of the State of Florida. - G. Home education students are excluded from participation and membership in any school clubs associated with a Santa Rosa County District School.
+Proof of medical insurance must also be certified on this form by the parent. - F. A home education student will not be eligible to participate in inter-scholastic activities at a district school if the student is under discipline sanctions from any other public, private, or parochial school, in or out of the State of Florida. - G. Home education students are excluded shall be afforded the same opportunity as public school students from participation and membership to participate in any school clubs interscholastic extracurricular activity associated with a their zoned school.
+Santa Rosa County District School.
+The terms interscholastic extracurricular activity and extracurricular activity are interchangeable for this purpose.